Content reviewed by clinical research staff

 Sermorelin - Dosing in Published Research

-Reported Routes: Subcutaneous injection
+Reported routes: Subcutaneous injection

 FDA-approved dosing was 0.03 mg/kg SC at bedtime for pediatric GH deficiency.
 Compounded versions used 200-300 mcg SC nightly.